seralexeev/xrabbit.dev/README.md

 id: 102
 date: 25-06-2025
 media:
-  - media/102-1.jpg
+  - 102-1.jpg
 ```

-Somehow I don't really like how cutting acrylic sheets with a jigsaw turns out.
-I decided to try ordering laser cutting.
+Not really happy with how cutting acrylic sheets with a fretsaw turns out.
+Decided to try ordering laser cutting.

 ---